Architecture

 evnm_events |

 Core event rows.
-Hot-path filter/sort fields (start_local, status, author_id, category) are real indexed columns. |
+Hot-path filter/sort fields (status, author_id, featured, space_id, city) are real indexed columns, and "upcoming" sorts on the denormalized next_occurrence_utc pointer. |

 evnm_occurrences |